bhargav3096/MopMarvels/README.txt

 Started working on about us page
 Where added the deailts of what company is about?
 Why choose us? and some company information

+2024-06-13 1920 UTC

 Hi Ankita,,
 Facing issues to access the database
-Application is running but data is not showing
+Application is running but data is not showing data-base I updated-database in Nutget Packet managers with "Update-Database" command.

+Solving the error of database tried to update the database but then also database was not visible.